-Currently, the palace is the official London residence of the Duke and Duchess of Cambridge.
+The palace is the official residence of the Prince and Princess of Wales.
 Other residents include Prince and Princess Michael of Kent, Duke and Duchess of Kent and Duke and Duchess of Gloucester.

 Areas of Kensington Palace are open to the public.
 Visitors can walk through the King's State Apartments, the Queen's State Apartments and the Gardens.
 There are also exhibitions plus a shop and The Orangery cafe.

 To book tickets to Kensington Palace and for more information, visit the Historic Royal Palaces website.